ukraine2022/ukraine2022.github.io/help.md

 ---

 To help/Надати допомогу

-- Contact the President Biden administration and demand they lift all restrictions on striking legitimate Russian targets [at the bottom of this page](https://www.letukrainestrikeback.com/)
 - Donate to [Come Back Alive](https://savelife.in.ua/en/) (credit card, swift, cryptocurrency)
 - Donate to medical aid, demining, defense and rebuild of Ukraine [UNITED24](https://u24.gov.ua/) (tax-deductible)
 - Donate to [Dignitas](https://dignitas.fund/initiatives/) (tax-deductible)